vrevelina/BSAN6070-CA-Revelina/CA05/CA05_B/README.md

 ## Usage

 The goal of this excercise is to create a recommender system.
-Given a movie and its features, the program would find 5 most similar movies to the given movie.
+Given a movie and its features, the program would find 5 most similar movies to the given movie using an unsupervised learner, K-nearest-neighbors model.

 In this case, the given movie was *The Post* with the following features:
 * IMDB Rating: 7.2